Robustness of cosmic void statistics: insights from SDSS DR7 and the ELUCID simulation: Introduction

 \section{Introduction}

 The large-scale structure of the Universe is characterized by a complex network known as the cosmic web, consisting of dense clusters, elongated filaments, expansive sheets, and vast underdense regions called cosmic voids \citep{Bond1996}.
 As the most voluminous components of the cosmic web, voids represent relatively pristine environments for studying structure formation.
-Their interiors are largely shielded from the complex, non-linear baryonic processes that dominate high-density regions \citep{Pisani2019, Contarini2026}.
-Owing to their low-density interiors and relatively simple dynamical evolution, cosmic voids have emerged as a powerful laboratory for testing cosmological models and modified gravity \citep{Takadera2025, Banik2026, Moretti2026}, probing galaxy bias \citep{Alfaro2026}, and elucidating the connection between galaxy evolution and the underlying dark matter distribution \citep{Rodrguez2024, Azevedo2026, Fuad2026, London2026, Rouse2026}.
+Their interiors are generally thought to be less influenced by the complex non-linear baryonic processes that dominate high-density regions.
+Owing to their low-density interiors and relatively simple dynamical evolution, cosmic voids have emerged as a powerful laboratory for testing cosmological models and modified gravity \citep{Takadera2025, Banik2026, Moretti2026a, Moretti2026b, Moretti2026c}, probing galaxy bias \citep{Alfaro2026}, and elucidating the connection between galaxy evolution and the underlying dark matter distribution \citep{Rodrguez2024, Azevedo2026, Fuad2026, London2026, Rouse2026}.

 Over the past two decades, numerous studies have investigated the statistical properties of voids in both cosmological simulations and large galaxy surveys \citep{Tavasoli2026, Xu2026}.
 Void statistics, such as the size distribution \citep{Contarini2019, Ronconi2019, Verza2019}, shape properties \citep{Platen2008, Lavaux2010, Lavaux2012, Bos2012, Ebrahimi2024}, and radial density profiles \citep{Hamaus2014}, have been shown to encode valuable information about the formation and evolution of large-scale structure.